Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Introduction

 where $t$ is the time from the Big Bang that \pbhs formed.
 Such a wide mass range motivates the need to consider a variety of \pbh formation mechanisms and experiments to detect the presence of such objects.

-If \pbhs exist, they could compose a fraction or the totality of dark matter (\dm).
+If \pbhs exist, they could compose a fraction or the totality of dark matter (\dm) and particular observation signatures \cite{Belotsky:2014kca,Clesse:2017bsw,Belotsky:2018wph}.
 While the fraction of \dm that \pbhs could compose, $\fpbh$, has been heavily constrained across a wide parameter space, one particular regime, asteroid-mass ( $10^{-16}\msun\lesssim \mpbh\lesssim 10^{-12}\msun$) \pbhs, has been able to evade almost all constraints.
-In this regime, \pbhs would be too heavy to avoid evaporating, but too light to amplify the flux from stars that they lens to a high-enough level detectable by microlensing experiments.
+In this regime, \pbhs would be too heavy to avoid evaporating\footnote{AMEGO, however, may be able to detect evaporating asteroid-mass \pbhs emitting MeV photons \cite{Ray:2021mxu}. }, but too light to amplify the flux from stars that they lens to a high-enough level detectable by microlensing experiments.
 In particular, if \pbhs have masses of $\lesssim 10^{-10}\msun$, their Schwarzschild radii are approximately equal to, or less than, the wavelength of the light that is being lensed \cite{Green:2020jor}, resulting in a strong suppression of the amplification induced by the lens \cite{Ulmer:1994ij}\footnote{In principle, the Hyper Suprime-Cam (HSC) experiment \cite{Aihara:2017paw,Aihara:2017tri} can probe $\fpbh\lesssim 1$ for lensing masses down to $10^{-12}\msun$ \cite{Niikura:2017zjd}, although if the light source has a larger size than assumed in \cite{Smyth:2019whb}, the constraints are almost completely relaxed between $\sim[10^{-12},10^{-11}]\msun$ \cite{Smyth:2019whb}.}.

 The inability to obtain constraints in this mass regime motivates the need to consider alternative ways of probing asteroid-mass \pbhs.

 One promising avenue could be to search for femtolensing of seconds-long gamma ray bursts (GRBs) \cite{gould1992femtolensing}.
 In femtolensing, light rays from a GRB would traverse different path-lengths around the \pbh lens and thus result in an interference pattern \cite{Davidson:2016uok}.
 In particular, a lack of observed femtolensing events of GRBs observed by \emph{Fermi} has led to constraints on $\fpbh\lesssim 0.1$ between $\sim [10^{-16},10^{-14}]\msun$ \cite{Barnacka:2012bm}, although the assumption of point-mass GRB sources has been questioned: if the GRB source has a finite size, photons would be emitted from different locations on the source, which would all follow different paths as they bend around the lens, potentially masking any oscillations visible in the energy spectrum \cite{Davidson:2016uok}.
 Additionally, the large sizes of GRBs relative to the lensing mass in the lensing plane make most unsuitable for such searches, relaxing most projected constraints \cite{Katz:2018zrn}.
 Thus, observations of small-size GRBs are needed to produce realistic constraints in the asteroid-mass regime.